inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

     └── LTRANS_input_file_example.data
 ```

-The `.data` input file consists in sets of parameters organized by namelists according to their thematic field.
-The content of this file is given in the subsections 6.[...], looking at one thematic field at a time, and some details on the parameters developed in the Zlev version are given.
+The `.data` input file consists of different sets of parameters organized by namelists, according to their thematic field.
+The content of this file is given in subsections 6.[...], by looking at one thematic field at a time.
+Some details on the parameters developed in the Zlev version are also given.
 The comments that the authors of LTRANS v.2b included in the original input file provided with the v.2b version were kept and new comments were added next to every new parameter of the Zlev version.

 ##### 6.1 Number of particles